ayush-sri323/web-crawling-grp/README.md

 6. Now log the pod which start with name grpc-client (use full name of pod which you get from 'kubectl get pods' command ) by runnic below command to see the output

-    kubectl log grpc-client (it can take 2-3 minute to crawl all website)
+    kubectl log grpc-client (it can take 2-3 minute to crawl all)